-With 41% of the country reportedly snoring every night, it’s no wonder there’s such a demand for snoring remedies.
+With almost half the country reportedly snoring every night, it’s no wonder there’s such a demand for snoring remedies.
 Mouthguards, saline sprays and nifty anti-snoring gadgets can offer relief.
 You can also adjust your sleeping position or eat foods that will reduce your chances of snoring.

 Whichever form of treatment you pick, rest assured that there’s a snoring app to accompany you along your journey to sleeping like a (snore-free) pro.